tunisiano187/Chocolatey-packages/automatic/brave-nightly/README.md

 ## Notes

-* Beta is an early preview for new versions of Brave.
-This build showcases the newest advances and it’s ready for daily use.
-Brave Beta automatically sends crash reports, but you can turn this off if you’d like.
+* Nightly is an early preview for new versions of Brave.
+This build showcases the newest advances and it’s not ready for daily use.
+Brave Beta automatically sends crash reports.